TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 ```
 plink --bfile genotype_data_xchr --hardy --keep id_females_controls --out hwe_females_controls   ## id_females_controls contains female controls only
 ```
+What is the threshold we should use to filter SNPs?
+P<10^-8?

 ## Section 2: In this section we will perfom analyis of CAD for the X chromosome separately for each sex